 If your only option is to stay at a shelter, bathe and eat before securing your home and relocating.
 Citizens are encouraged to bring their own food, pillows, and bedding.
 Do not bring any valuables with you.
-Smoking and/or alcohol consumption is not permitted at any shelter.
+Smoking and alcohol consumption are not permitted at any shelter.
 Additionally, childcare is not provided at any shelter; you are required to supervise your children.